The What, Why & How of Fuel Hedging

 - Benefit from the same system used by international hauliers for decades

-- Remove uncertainty in the price of your fuel
+- Remove the price uncertainty of your fuel

 - Start small as proof of how effective it is